- About GSE

 Then each master's student will be called onto the stage and have the degree conferred.
 A photographer will be present to take a picture of each graduate on stage.
 After the degrees have been conferred, graduates and guests are invited to a division or program reception on campus.
 Reception details for each division will be emailed to graduates and listed on the commencement program.

 Academic regalia is required for degree candidates at Commencement.
-Master's graduates can purchase and receive their Commencement regalia at the Penn Bookstore during the Graduation Fair – March 19 – 21, 2014.
+Master's graduates can purchase and receive their Commencement regalia at the Penn Bookstore.
 The cost for purchase is $75.98.
-Additional information will be available on the Penn Bookstore website in the coming weeks: www.upenn.edu/bookstore.
+Additional information will be available on the Penn Bookstore website www.upenn.edu/bookstore.
 Doctoral candidates have the option of renting their regalia or custom ordering.
-Be sure to check that you receive the correct hood for your degree: Hoods for PhD, EdD, & MSEd degrees are powder blue with Penn red and blue accents.
-Hoods for MPhil are white and hoods for MS are yellow.
+Be sure to check that you receive the correct hood for your degree when you pick up your regalia. if you arrive for the ceremony with the wrong hood it will be too late to rectify the matter.

 You must bring/wear your regalia to Franklin Field to participate in the ceremony.
 We do not have spare caps and gowns.
-Students without a cap and gown are not permitted to march in the ceremony.
+Only students with the correct regalia may participate in the ceremony.

 Articles of clothing which will be visible at the neck and below the gown should be in keeping with the conservative style of the academic attire.
 High heels should not be worn by graduates as they may damage the athletic track and field.
 The hood should be secured so that it will not slip off the shoulders - you should bring a safety pin for this purpose.
 The cap, which needs bobbi pins to stay on your head, is worn parallel to the ground; the tassel is worn in front and on the right side until the degree has been conferred.